 - Let it work for 10 minutes and rinse it off with warm water.
 Be careful that the oil doesn’t get into your eyes.

-- To finish, you can put a small green tea bag under each eye.
+- Finally, put a small cold green tea bag under each eye.
 This fights acute ocular inflammation.

 3. Cold chamomile